kuhchung/kuhchung.github.io/pages/armory/progression.md

 <img src="images/MH3icon-4-Waist.png" width="16px"> Lagiacrus Coat | OO
 <img src="images/MH3icon-5-Legs.png" width="16px"> Lagiacrus Leggings | OO

 Low Rank elemental gunning goodness.
 Lagiacrus is so flexible.
 Note that if you want damage, go with Attack Up and not Critical Eye.
-Element wants raw; pierce wants affinity.
+Element wants raw; SHOT (pierce or normal) wants affinity.
+If you're using this set to fire Normal rounds, then I guess go with Critical Eye...

 ---